 These are examples of different Spyware that can infect your Mac.

 - Trojans – Trojans are the most dangerous type of spyware.
-They secretly run in the background and steal all the information present on the Mac.
+They secretly run into the background and steal all the information present on the Mac.

 Few Examples of Mac Spyware